stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 > How to contribute ?

 Github is just a mirror.
-Open an issue or a PR, ping me, if your code is interesting and still MIT license, I will pull from your repo.
+Ping me, if your code is interesting and still MIT license, I will pull from your repo.

 > Why do you hate ASP.NET Core ?

 I don't hate it, but I don't like it (see the paragraph about [Why this library exists](../guide/what-is-simplew.md#why-this-library)).

+> Do you like Kestrel ?

+Kestrel is an awesome server.
+I just want a serious alternative to its hegemony.

 > What is the primary goal of SimpleW ?